JohnnyBlocks/JBs-Lab-Development/_posts/stories/2023-01-07-jsaux-180-adapter.md

 image: assets/images/jsaux-180.webp
 ---

-We've been waiting and January 15th is the date.
-Amazon will have the [JSAUX 180 USB-C Adapter](https://amzn.to/3ZhnBit) for order. <!--more-->
+We've been waiting and January 15th is the date...Amazon will have the [JSAUX 180 USB-C Adapter](https://amzn.to/3ZhnBit) for order.
+No more awkward cables.<!--more-->

 ## Such Convenience

-"This USB C to USB Adapter with an innovative 180 degrees U shape design, is much more comfortable for playing games when you lie on bed while charging."-JSAUX
+"This USB C to USB Adapter with an innovative 180 degrees U shape design, is much more comfortable for playing games when you lie on bed while charging." -JSAUX

-The Adapter comes in a pack of two.
+### The Adapter comes in a pack of two

 **USB-C Male to USB-C** Female Adapter
 - Max Output:	20V/5A 100W